 Here are a few strategies for adjusting your self-talk:

 Nothing like the present

 The only time when you can take action on a thing is NOW.

 Focus on present moments instead of replaying the past.
-I read something once before that mentions not anticipate the future.
-This is a big mountain to climb.
+I read something once before that mentions not to anticipate the future.
 Women are often natural or assigned caretakers, which takes a fair amount of planning and organization.
 So anticipating the future may be too deeply rooted to address immediately.
 I believe it will diminish in smaller pieces as we continue on our journey.